 Although too early to tell and years from production for export, announcements of natural gas discoveries in the eastern Mediterranean by Israel and Cyprus may open a new source of European natural gas.
 Initial estimates pose a scenario in which Israel and Cyprus could become natural gas exporters, with Europe as the largest nearby market a likely recipient.
-Cyprus, which is an EU member, currently does not consume any natural gas in its economy and would require much infrastructure to do so.
-However, both Israel and the U.S. energy company Noble Energy, which is conducting the drilling, have raised the potential to help Cyprus build natural gas facilities for both domestic consumption and export.
+Cyprus, which is an EU member and currently does not consume any natural gas in its economy, has embarked on a significant, long-term program to develop necessary infrastructure to do so.
+In late June, Cyprus and a U.S.-Israeli partnership, including the U.S. energy company Noble Energy, which is conducting the drilling, signed a memorandum of understanding (MOU) to build natural gas facilities for both domestic consumption and export.
 Additionally, other countries in the region, including Lebanon and Turkey, may begin exploration efforts that could increase the amount of natural gas produced in the region.